 Some of this research is not about devaluation, per se, but about steering and price discrimination.
 It indicates that blacks actually pay more than whites for equivalent housing.
-The focus on this paper is on how lower prices in majority-black neighborhoods conveys lower value.
+The focus on this paper is on how lower prices in majority-black neighborhoods convey lower value.
 Nevertheless, prior research forces us to assume that bias is baked into home prices.
 This study seeks to understand how much money majority black communities have to lose from the devaluation of housing assets stemming from racial bias throughout the market.

 METHODS